 His research interests include the growth and physics of nanostructures and nanophotonic devices, ultrahigh speed and energy efficient photonic devices for information systems, single/entangled photon emitters for quantum cryptography and ultimate nanoflash memories based on quantum dots.

-Aurel is CEO of Nanoalmyona BV, a hightech start-up specialized in research and technology development, project management and new business development in Hightech Systems and Materials, including Lab-on-a-Chip biosensing, optoelectronics, microscopy and nanomedicine.
+Aurel Ymeti is co-Founder and CEO of Nanoalmyona BV, a hightech Dutch company specialized in research and technology development, project management and new business development in Hightech Systems and Materials, including integrated photonics, Lab-on-a-Chip biosensing, optoelectronics, microscopy and nanomedicine.

-He received a MSc in Theoretical Physics from the University of Tirana, Albania, in 1996, and a PhD in Applied Physics/Nanotechnology from the University of Twente, The Netherlands in 2004, working on the development of ultrasensitive multichannel integrated optical (bio-)sensing platforms.
-Subsequently, he worked as a postdoctoral research fellow at the same University on development of portable devices for staging of HIV infection in point-of-care settings, later commercialized by Immunicon (J&J).
+He received a MSc in Theoretical Physics from the University of Tirana, Albania, in 1996, and a PhD in Applied Physics/Nanotechnology from the University of Twente, Netherlands, in 2004, working on the development of ultrasensitive multichannel integrated photonic (bio-)sensing platforms.
+Subsequently, he worked as a postdoctoral research fellow at the same University on development of portable devices for staging of HIV infection in point-of-care settings, later commercialized by Immunicon/Veridex (J&J).

 Speaker Registration $599

 4% tax is applicable on all registrations